josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ### 6. Adding more languages and keybord layouts
 ```
-  - 1.$ sudo nano /etc/locale.gen -> once into the file, uncomment the language which you want to install
+  - 1.$ sudo nano /etc/locale.gen -> once into the file, uncomment the language  wanted to install

-  - 2.$ locale-gen  -> generate the locales, once you did it you can enable the language added in gnome settings
+  - 2.$ locale-gen  -> generate the locales, once did it, enable the language added in gnome settings
 ```

 ## Arch Linux Update